-Instruction is provided to assist with basic skills review, work ethics, soft skills, college and career readiness, and digital literacy.
-Adult Education students are eligible to participate in short-term certification classes offered by CGTC's Office of Economic Development at no cost to the student.
+Additional instruction is available to support the review of fundamental skills, work ethics, soft skills, college and career readiness, and digital literacy.
+Adult Education students have the opportunity to enroll in short-term certification courses offered at no cost through CGTC's Office of Economic Development.